EclipseFdn/iot.eclipse.org/README.md

 If you plan on submitting a pull-request, you will need to make the following changes:

-1. Add a color and a white organization logo to static/assets/images/adoptors.
+1. Add a colored and a white organization logo to static/assets/images/adoptors.
 We expect that all submitted logos to be transparent svg.
 2. Update adopter data file: [data/adopters.yml](https://github.com/EclipseFdn/iot.eclipse.org/blob/master/data/adopters.yml)

 ### Javascript Plugin